-December 31 2017 December 31 2016 Company's share of Translation earnings (losses) of gains and Cost Cost associates Total losses Total Total Associates 76,879 265 77,144 397 77,541 27,976 b.
+December 31 2017 December 31 2016

+Company's share of earnings (losses) of Translation gains and

+Cost associates Total losses Total Total

+U.S. dollars in thousands

+Associates 76,879 265 77,144 397 77,541 27,976

+b.
 The following is information about associates of the Company, as of December 31, 2017.
 Those associates are accounted for using the equity method.
 Their share capital is composed of ordinary shares only.
 The rate of voting rights of the Company in the associates is identical to its interest in their ordinary shares.